Tancredo Neves: Legacy and tributes

 Twenty years after his death, the medical body of the Hospital da Base in Brasília revealed that they had not announced the correct report at that time, and that Neves's medical condition had not been diverticulitis, but a tumor.
 Although it was benign, the discovery of a tumor could have been interpreted as cancer back then.
 That would have caused unpredictable effects on the political development of that time.

 The Vice President of the time, José Sarney, took office as President, bringing an end to the period of five governments that had been conducted by members of the Military.

 Even without taking office, Neves is, by law, counted amongst the former Presidents of Brazil, by law 7.465, of 21 April 1986: "Citizen Tancredo de Almeida Neves, elected and not vested due to his death, will be figured in the gallery of those who have been anointed by the Brazilian nation, to the Supreme Justice, under all legal matters".

 In 1990, the Tancredo Neves Memorial was opened in his hometown São João del Rei, where a narration of his personal and political journey can be found.

 On 1 March 2010, a special stamp was created to celebrate Neves's 100th birthday.
 This event was part of a series of tributes that took place until his birth date, 4 March.
-During a tribute to the former President's 100 birthday in Brasília, his bust was inaugurated in the Senate Noble Hall.
+During a tribute to the his 100th birthday in Brasília, his bust was inaugurated in the Senate Noble Hall.
 He is remembered as "a conciliating and an able political articulator".

 A city in Bahia was named Presidente Tancredo Neves in his honor.
 And, the capital of Bahia, Salvador, has its business and finance centers on Avenida Tancredo Neves.
 Tancredo Neves International Airport in Belo Horizonte is named for him.
 The Tancredo Neves Bridge connects the Brazilian city of Foz do Iguaçu with the Argentine Puerto Iguazú, crossing over the Iguassu River.